OmarDuran/nfempy/examples/dev_notes.md

 Given a geometrical object it must be specified which geometrical entities should be duplicated.
 Then the connected cells via body connecttions are duplicated and storage into a map (new -> old).
 Now traverse the list of duplicates nodes and updated neighs via conformal mesh graphs.
+Non-conformal mesh is not part of the package priorities.

 # Quadratures and FEM Basis